cloudfoundry/php-buildpack/docs/development.md

 ### Understanding the Build Pack

 The easiest way to understand the build pack is to trace the flow of the scripts.
-The CloudFoundry system calls the `compile`, `release` and `detect` scripts provided by the build pack.
+The build pack system calls the `compile`, `release` and `detect` scripts provided by the build pack.
 These are located under the `bin` directory and are generic.
 They simply redirect to the corresponding Python script under the `scripts` directory.

-Of these, the `detect` and `release` script are straightforward.
+Of these, the `detect` and `release` script are straightforward, providing the minimal functionality required by a build pack.
 The `compile` script is more complicated but works like this.

   - load configuration
   - setup the htdocs directory